-A ten per cent discount from the above charges is made for prompt monthly settlement of account.
-These figures are minimum charges.
-The board of some students will run as high as \$50.00 above these minimums.
-Students who work 20 hours per week throughout the year, may earn approximately \$180.00 of the expense listed above.
+A ten per cent discount from the above charges is made for the prompt monthly settlement of account.
+The figures given above are minimum charges.
+The board of some students will run as much as \$50.00 above these minimums according to the student.
+Students who work 20 hours per week throughout the year may earn approximately \$180.00 of the expense listed above.